-The whereabouts of the specimen is not known, although it may have found its way in to a private collection.
+The whereabouts of the specimen is not known.

 Grey-cheeked Thrush Catharus minimus

 1901 Italy: Isola d'Elba, Tuscany, 2nd November (Alexander & Fitter 1955), collected.
 At the time the specimen was housed in the Portoferraio Museum on Elba.
 The date has sometimes been incorrectly reported as 2nd December.